 included 10 Arctic Skuas, 8 Gannets (5+2+1), at least 3 Fulmar, a 1st summer Little Gull, 36 Arctic Terns and 25 Kittiwakes.
 Other reports from Severn Beach included 40 Dunlin, 3 Ringed Plovers, single Black-tailed Godwit, Whimbrel and Raven.
 Two Gannets and 2 Fulmar were seen from Chittening Warth.
 Northwick Warth remained quiet with just 40 Shelduck, 20 Oystercatchers, a Whimbrel and 2 Sedge Warblers to report.
 The wind increased in strength and produced 60 Kittiwakes this evening, one of which was taken by a Peregrine.

 Fulmar, Severn Beach 7.5.7

-A sea watch this morning from Severn Beach in a light South West wind produced a “full spooned” light phase Pomarine Skua, at least 4 dark phase Arctic Skuas, 5 Gannets, 3 Fulmar, an Arctic Tern, a Kittiwake, a 1st summer Mediterranean Gull along with 5 Bar-tailed Godwits, 8 Whimbrel, 40 Dunlin, 2 Ringed Plover and a Peregrine.
+A sea watch this morning from Severn Beach in a light South West wind produced a “full spooned” light morph Pomarine Skua, at least 4 dark morph Arctic Skuas, 5 Gannets, 3 Fulmar, an Arctic Tern, a Kittiwake, a 1st summer Mediterranean Gull along with 5 Bar-tailed Godwits, 8 Whimbrel, 40 Dunlin, 2 Ringed Plover and a Peregrine.
 Just 32 Oystercatchers and a Wheatear were reported from Northwick Warth.
 An additional 5 Kittiwakes were seen on the incoming tide from Severn Beach this evening.
 Two Dotterel were found yesterday on the Blorenge in Gwent and with a low tide in the estuary this afternoon the temptation to cross the Severn Bridge was too much for me.
 These 2 birds showed very well near the summit.

 Pomarine Skua, Severn Beach 6.5.7